dschewchenko/permask/README.md

 ## Why use bitmasks?

 - Fast: Bitwise operations (&, |) are faster than comparing strings.
-- Compact: Combine multiple permissions in a single integer (e.g., 0b1111 for read, write, delete, update).
+- Compact: Combine multiple permissions in a single integer (e.g., 0b1111 for read, write, update, delete).
   Just 4 bits for access control.
 For groups, you can use any number of bits,
 - Flexible: Easy to check, add, or remove permissions.